The Faculty of Management and Production Engineering actively cooperates with business and micro-environment in Lodz Voivodeship.

 The role of micro-environment organizations consists in defining learning outcomes and evaluating how coherent the concept, programme and learning outcomes are with the needs of the job market.
 Information was collected from employers by way of, among others, opinion polls among representatives of the Łódź 500 Club (Association of Business Owners, Presidents and Directors of the Region of Łódź) and management of international corporations.
-The information is updated based on regular meetings and discussions of the Faculty of Organization and Management academic staff and representatives of employers in the region of Łódź and surrounding areas that take place in the course of jointly completed projects (e.g. Manager Certification Programme, Diamond Placement project).
+The information is updated based on regular meetings and discussions of the Faculty of Management and Production Engineering academic staff and representatives of employers in the region of Łódź and surrounding areas that take place in the course of jointly completed projects (e.g. Manager Certification Programme, Diamond Placement project).
 Regional strategic development plan, conclusions drawn during conference proceedings and seminars with the participation of the Faculty’s academic staff also have an impact on curriculum design.

 Specialists whose professional careers are in business and industry rather than academia also take part in the process of education by delivering classes and supervising student semester assignments and diploma projects.
 This type of collaboration is appreciated and highly regarded by students.